plantemoran-ai-engineering/.github/README.md

 For more information, please see [Creating a default community health file][gh-creating-default-comm-health-file].

+## Getting Started

+Ensure you have the following tools installed before getting started.

+**NOTE:** Always be sure to use **_only_** approved versions from the [Developer Workstation Configuration][developer-workstation-config-docs] guide.

+- Git
+- NVM
+- Node (20.x)
+- VS Code
+  - This includes all recommended VS Code extensions (included in /.vscode/extensions.json)
+- Dependencies
+  - `npm install`

+## Scripts

+This repository has a set of scripts which apply to all packages.

+- `format:check`: run prettier and check if files are properly formatted
+  - e.g. `npm run format:check`
+  - NOTE: this will not change any files; it will notify you if any files need reformatting
+- `format`: format code using prettier
+  - e.g. `npm run format`
+  - NOTE: this will **make changes** to files
+  - NOTE: it is recommended to run this when there are no pending changes on the branch
+    - this way, you can see all changes made by prettier
+- `lint`: lint code (javascript, typescript, markdown, styles, etc.)
+  - e.g. `npm run lint`

 ## Issue Templates

 This repo contains 2 types of issue templates: